 Image Tips

-Wallie isn’t a screen — it’s closer to a fine-art print that updates.
-The same photos that look stunning printed on paper look stunning on Wallie.
-The same photos that don’t translate well to print don’t translate well here either.
+Wallie isn’t a screen — it’s closer to a print on the wall that updates.
+The same photos that look beautiful on paper look beautiful on Wallie.
+The same photos that don’t translate well to paper don’t translate well here either.

 A short guide to picking the photos that sing on the wall.

-The Wallie app shows you a preview of how each photo will appear.
-It’s a simulation tuned to match the display closely — the actual frame may differ a touch in lighting, but the preview is a reliable guide for picking photos that work well.
+About the in-app preview.
+The Wallie app shows a simulation of how each photo will appear, tuned closely to match the real display.
+Your actual frame may look a little different — the light in your room affects how colors come through, and no two displays are exactly the same — but the preview is a reliable guide for picking photos that work.

 What looks great